GiMattia/PyPLUTO/Docs/source/contributing.rst

 In order to format automatically the code at every saving in VsCode, you can do the following:

-1. Search the VS Code Marketplace for the formatter extension "Black formatter"
+1. Search the VS Code Marketplace fot the formatter extension "Black formatter"

 2. Go to File -> Preferences -> Settings